matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 The file input button functionality will also work without a surrounding form.
 But without support for iframe uploads, you will leave users of IE and Opera out in the dark.

-However, what you can do is using the *dropZone* option to define a container inside of the form as dropZone target.
+What you can also do is using the *dropZone* option to define a container inside of the form as dropZone target.
 You can also adjust the CSS code so the file input field does not cover the whole form.

 Please have a look at [[How to submit additional Form Data]], specifically the second section about "Sending additional Form Data by adding input fields to the upload form".